25 Things You're Doing That Would Horrify Sleep Doctors

 Sleeping in a noisy room

-Noises that are erratic and uncontrolled can disrupt your sleep and keep you awake, says the National Sleep Foundation.
-In the presence of uncontrolled outside noises—like those that would come from a crying baby, road construction, or maybe even a snoring spouse—you're more likely to toss and turn.
+Noises that are erratic and uncontrolled—a crying baby, road construction, or maybe a snoring spouse, for example—can disrupt your sleep and keep you awake, says the National Sleep Foundation.
 For the best sleep quality, use a white noise machine or soft music to lull yourself to sleep.